xsmh/qin-doov-hacking/README.md

 A common error that you may get when using mtkclient.

 ### Solution
-Assuming you are using the Linux ISO in this guide and not some other OS:
+Assuming you are using the Linux ISO in this guide and not some other OS.
+The first thing you can try is holding the power button on the phone for 10 seconds while it is connected with the cable.
+If that doesn't work:

 1. Make sure your cable matches the description in [Prerequisites](#prerequisites).
 2. Press CTRL+C to kill mtkclient.
 3. Unplug the cable.